APogue/APogue.github.io/_drafts/protest_activities/2024-11-26-Protest-activities-zionism.md

 - JVP

+	- Example: al-aqsa flood, or other symbolic forms of discrimination or questionable chants---which have they been involved in?

+	- Find examples where Jewish students were used as evidence that the encampment wasn't discriminating

 	- National JVP has a position, and from there it's possible that positions range depending on individual orgs.
 Michigan JVP for example, takes a very extreme position.

 	- JVP is interesting because they are mysterious in a way that only talking with them directly will solve.
 Building that mystery into the story may make it more compelling.